 - the most widespread and the de facto standard of online audio file formats

-- patented: a license is required to "distribute and/or sell decoders and/or encoders" (see e.g. MP3 licensing and patent issues)
+- a license is required to "distribute and/or sell decoders and/or encoders" (see e.g. MP3 licensing) - however, MP3 should be patent free on 30 December 2017

-- different types of AAC exist (LC AAC, HE AAC, HE AAC v2)
+- different types of AAC exist (LC AAC, HE AAC, HE AAC v2, etc.)

 - HE AAC uses spectral band replication (high frequencies are removed and calculated from lower frequencies, see SBR), HE AAC v2 adds a parametric stereo method (stereo audio is created out of a mono signal, see PS) - don't use HE AAC for higher bitrates!